percona/pmm-doc/docs/details/victoria-metrics.md

 http(s)://hostname:port/path.
 ```

-If the external VictoriaMetrics requires basic authentication, the following environment  variables should be used:
+If the external VictoriaMetrics database requires basic authentication, the following environment variables should be used:

 ```sh
 VMAGENT_remoteWrite_basicAuth_username={username}